perforce/p4prometheus/INSTALL.md

   - url: http://localhost:8428/api/v1/write
 ```

-Note in the above it is possible to customize the port.
+Note in the above it is possible to customize the port - but usually not required.

 Either start or restart Prometheus:

     sudo systemctl restart prometheus
+    make restart # Convenience command

 #### Substituting Victoria Metrics for Prometheus in Grafana

 If using Victoria Metrics, then you should:

-* Create a suitable data source in Grafana (e.g. `http://localhost:8428`)
+* Create a suitable data source in Grafana (e.g. use the Prometheus type since VM is API compatible, but specify target as `http://localhost:8428`)
+* Click the `Test and Save` button
 * Change existing dashboards to use it instead of Prometheus (it is API compatible)

 ### Importing Prometheus data into Victoria Metrics